 The Nevada DMV puts four (4) demerit points on a person’s commercial driver’s license (CDL) for failing to decrease speed for a tow car.
 They CDL-holder will also have to tell his/her employer about the traffic violation within thirty (30) days of the citation.7

 10. What will happen to my out-of-state license?

 It depends on that state’s individual DMV rules.
 Chances are the Nevada DMV will inform the defendant’s home-state DMV about the charge, and the home-state DMV will penalize the person as if he/she failed to yield to a tow vehicle in that state.
 It is advised that out-of-state defendants seek legal counsel in their home state to discuss driver’s license issues.

 11. When can I seal a conviction for “failing to yield to a tow car”?

 Following a conviction for failure to yield to a tow truck, the defendant can seek a record seal once one (1) year has passed.8 But there is no waiting period if the charge was dismissed or the defendant was acquitted at trial.9

 12. Will I get deported?

 No, most traffic violations are not deportable crimes.
 Nonetheless, immigration law is constantly changing, and non-citizens facing even minor charges should arm themselves with an attorney to oversee their case.
-Learn more about the criminal defense of immigrants in Nevada.

 13. Should I fight my citation or just pay the fine?